better-incidents/foundations-of-incident-management/docs/incident_process.md

     * A brief overview of what next steps are (if any)
     * Kudos for responding teams

     Example stakeholder email:

-        Resolution: SEV1/SEV2/SEV3 {functionality} is {state} for {audience} is resolved.
+        Subject: Resolution: SEV1/SEV2/SEV3 {functionality} is {state} for {audience} is resolved.

-            &lt;Describe how things are being left> Impact has been mitigated for all customers.
-The status page has been updated with a resolved status. \
+        <Describe how things are being left> Impact has been mitigated for all customers.
+The status page has been updated with a resolved status.

         All adversely impacted customers have an in-app notification to communicate the extent of the impact they experienced and have had an email sent to their CSM.

-             \
-A retrospective has been scheduled for {date}, please respond to this email if you would like more details.  \
+        A retrospective has been scheduled for {date}, please respond to this email if you would like more details.
- \

         A special thanks to all the responders of this incident including team x and the customer support team, who really helped us resolve this issue.

- \
         Please see the [incident document](http://www.google.com) for details.

 ### Blameless retrospective

 Retrospectives are used to close out an incident experience.
 These are a psychologically safe spaces where responders reflect on the incident, capture valuable insight, and determine any action items needed.
 We prefer the term ‘retrospective’ over other popular terms (aherm, postmortem), because no one has died.

 Run well, these meetings can create positive feedback loops for the incident management program, ensuring learning from the incident get piped back into the broader organization and the incident process itself.
 We value outcomes from retros that include greater insight into systems (both social and technical), deeper understanding of the experience of all responders and their actions taken during an incident.
 Action items are another possible outcome of an effective retrospective, but should not be considered a requirement.

 * When
     * Hold a retrospective within 24 to 48 business hours after the resolution of the incident for maximum retention of the experience by participants.